 What is the Universal Backup Device (UBD)?

 UBD is a Windows rackmount appliance or VM that connects to the iSeries via Fibre Channel or SAS.
-UBD emulates an LTO tape drive to your IBM i ( AS/400, iSeries, System i) , AIX, Linux, or Windows host allowing you to backup to local storage at speeds up to 600 MB/second without changing your current backup procedures.
+UBD emulates an LTO tape drive to your IBM i ( AS/400, iSeries, System i), AIX, Linux, or Windows host.
+You can backup to local storage at speeds up to 600 MB/second without changing your current backup procedures.

 Yes, UBD can be purchased as software only and will run in a Windows Virtual Machine (VM)